← Back to Library

 • The I Ching (c.
 1000 BCE) is one of the oldest surviving divination and philosophical texts, and one of Confucianism's Five Classics.

-• Its architecture is binary: Yin and Yang lines combine into 8 trigrams, which stack into 64 hexagrams — a complete matrix of human experience.
+• Its architecture is binary: Yin and Yang lines combine into 8 trigrams, which stack into 64 hexagrams for reading changing situations.

-• Leibniz noted in 1703 that the I Ching's hexagram system perfectly corresponds to binary arithmetic — the same system that underpins all modern computing.
+• Leibniz noted in 1703 that the I Ching's hexagram system can be compared with binary arithmetic, an important but debated historical correspondence.

 By the Numbers